Don’t go to Saba Island in the Caribbean

 Harry L. Johnson Museum

-This 19th-century sea captain’s cottage in the historical district of Windwardside is situated in a meadow surrounded by beautiful flowers.
-It houses a variety of artifacts from archaeological excavations on the island, as well as period furnishings.
+This 19th-century sea captain’s cottage is located in the historical district of Windwardside.
+It is situated in a meadow surrounded by beautiful flowers.
+The cottage houses a variety of artifacts from archaeological excavations on the island, as well as period furnishings.
 Exhibits include collections from the 19th and early 20th centuries.

 A Human Bird’s Nest